-Personally I find the fun really starts when I identify needs in the market for the services and products I need to fulfill my original idea… Kinda like this…
+Personally I find the fun really starts when I identify needs in the market for the services and products I need to fulfil my original idea… Kinda like this…

 “I have come up with idea X, which will need someone to do service Y to make it happen… oh hang on, the market doesn’t seem to have very much of service Y… I wonder if service Y is an opportunity I could pursue?”

 These needs tend to turn into opportunities quite quickly.

 It’s all very stimulating and lots of fun.
 That is, until you are on your 10th night in a row where you’ve been up till 3am thinking, planning, setting things up, more planning, emails, research, phone calls, et al… Between this and a 40 hour a week job, relationships and friendships, and life in general you’ve found yourself spinning too many plates, trying to keep as many things going as your mind will allow before it packs up and either makes you insanely grumpy, absent minded, or headache-y, or simply sends you off to bed.